 GENDER DIFFERENCES IN RISK-TAKING

 together with Dr. Mario Lackner.
-Financed by the Jubiläumsfonds der Oesterreichischen Nationalbank, grant number 16242.
+Financed by the Jubiläumsfonds, opens an external URL in a new window der Oesterreichischen Nationalbank, grant number 16242.

 Laboratory experiments show that women differ from men in their risk-taking.
 This difference can potentially explain other differences between women and men, for example, in labor market performance.
 However, risk-taking is rarely analyzed in the field because typically only chosen strategies are observed (and, in contrast to the lab, no alternative strategies).
 We analyze the risk-taking of professional male and female athletes during competitions where we distinguish between more and less risky choices.
 We analyze situations which differ in competitive pressure as athletes might choose more risky strategies in more competitive situations.

 More here, opens an external URL in a new window (PDF).

 DETERMINANTS OF THE GENDER WAGE GAP IN AUSTRIA:

 together with Christine Zulehner, opens an external URL in a new window, Klemens Himpele (Statistik Austria), Hedwig Lutz (WiFo) and Helmut Mahringer (WiFo).
 This project was funded by the Jubiläumsfonds of the Austrian National Bank (grant number 12975).

 We construct a new unique data set from existing survey and administrative data, namely data from the Austrian micro-census and from the Austrian social security records to analyse the effects of the employment history of individuals on the gender wage gap.
 We investigate the influence of actual job experience, maternity/paternity breaks and household composition on the gender wage gap, building on earlier work (Böheim, Hofer, and Zulehner, 2007, opens an external URL in a new window).